-Muscle Relaxation: another classic that has been taught since the 1920s (!) is called “progressive muscle relaxation (PMR).”
+Muscle Relaxation: another classic that has been taught since the 1920s (!) is called “progressive muscle relaxation.”
 The idea is to focus on tensing muscle groups throughout your body, holding it, and then releasing the tension.
 Many people have an experience of being very relaxed after doing this.
 To try it, start with tensing the muscles in your feet, hold it for a count of 5, and then let go.
 Next move up to your lower legs and do the same.
 Keep progressing until you cover your entire body, and then repeat in areas that remain tense.
-I usually add in a long exhale each time I release the tension.
-You also don’t have to do the full -body progression to get the effect.
+I usually add in a long exhale each time I release the muscle tension.
+You also don’t have to do the full-body progression to get the effect.

 Coaching: the key here is giving yourself positive, reassuring, and calm messages, rather than continuing with the tense, anxious, and angry thoughts.
 When I do this, I think things like “I can get through this.
 It will be OK.
 I can handle whatever happens.
 I am going to calmly do my best.”
 Everyone will have a different way of doing this, and some people like to imagine this in the voice of someone who cares about them, or with the image of that person telling them those things.

 Mindfulness: this is a larger concept with its own set of principles.
 Ultimately it is a way to observe yourself, and tune-in, without getting attached to the thoughts and feelings that flow through your mind.
 There is enormous research support for mindfulness helping with stress, chronic pain, anxiety, and a range of other things.
 A way to do some mini-mindfulness for relaxing is to take a moment to focus on the present moment, what your surroundings are, or what you are currently experiencing, without judgment.
 Much of our day is spent thinking about things other than what we are doing (were you really consciously thinking about the drive to work or walk to class, or was your mind on something else?).
 When we take those in-between times to do mindfulness, we give our bodies and minds a break from the flow of stress, and it costs us no time at all.